Disability Hate Crime and other crimes against disabled people - prosecution guidance

-Since s146 does not create an offence, it is not necessary to consider the aggravating factor when assessing the evidential stage of the Full Code Test.
+Since s.66 SA 2020 does not create an offence, it is not necessary to consider the aggravating factor when assessing the evidential stage of the Full Code Test.

 In every case that has been flagged as a disability hate crime case, the reviewing prosecutor should fully address:

-- how s146 of the Criminal Justice Act 2003 does or does not apply to the circumstances of the case and give reasons for their decision.
+- how s.66 of the Sentencing Act 2020 does or does not apply to the circumstances of the case and give reasons for their decision.

-- if s146 does not apply, whether there is evidence of the offender targeting a disabled victim because of their perceived vulnerability, or causing greater harm to a disabled person.
+- if s.66 SA 2020 does not apply, whether there is evidence of the offender targeting a disabled victim because of their perceived vulnerability, or causing greater harm to a disabled person.

 - what, if any, special measures are appropriate - to be discussed with the witness.
 See the legal guidance on Special Measures.